-Amazon's larger Kids Edition Fire Tablet is worth the extra money
+Amazon Fire HD 10 Kids Edition vs. Fire 7 Kids Edition: Which is better for your kid?

 In full high-definition

-From the wonderful display and dual front-facing Dolby Atmos speakers to the two-year warranty and year of included FreeTime Unlimited, the Amazon Fire HD 10 Kids Edition is the tablet for kids with grown-up capabilities.
+From the wonderful display and dual front-facing Dolby Atmos speakers to the two-year warranty and year of included Amazon Kids+, the Amazon Fire HD 10 Kids Edition is the tablet for kids with grown-up capabilities.

 Amazon Fire 7 Kids Edition